Who is Involved in the Chargeback Process?

 Unfortunately, not all transactions progress in a satisfactory way.
 Merchants commit errors, criminals make unauthorized transactions, and friendly fraudsters try to get something for free.
 And that’s where chargebacks come in.

 Looking at current payment industry statistics, it’s easy to see how chargebacks can happen.
 There are nearly 1.9 billion credit cards in use in the United States alone, with over 77% of Americans owning at least one credit card.

 Download our FREE guide that outlines 35 step-by-step effective chargeback prevention techniques.
 Learn insider secrets that will reduce your risk of chargebacks, increase your profits and ensure your business's longevity.

 When cardholders go shopping, they interact with merchants.

-Before the era of online shopping, all transactions were processed in brick-and-mortar locations.
+Before the era of online shopping, all transactions were processed in physical, brick-and-mortar locations.
 This type of transaction is called a card-present transaction.
 As the name implies, the merchant has direct access to swipe the card.

 While there is always a risk of chargebacks, merchants are still willing to accept credit cards as a form of payment.
 The following table provides some statistics that illustrate how critical credit cards are in keeping merchants in business.

 |Merchants and Credit Card Transactions by the Numbers|